When choosing the best credit card from the wide array available, it is first useful to consider what a credit card is and how credit cards work.

 - Credit cards can be expensive, with interest rates and fees often making them more costly than other borrowing options

-- If you aren’t careful, it can be easy to get caught in a spiral of debt if you start to miss payments or borrow more than you can reasonably pay off.
+- It can be easy to get caught in a spiral of debt if you start to miss payments or spend more than you can feasibly pay off.
 In the long term, this can affect your credit score and may impede future borrowing.
-If you find yourself in this situation, look at our article on
+If you find yourself in this situation, look at our article on 'Where to get free debt advice'.